Our new address is 30 Pelham Street, Suite 2, Trenton, ON, K8V 5A7.

 - You can bring food donations directly to the Food Bank during operating hours.

-- You can also bring your donations to one of our many drop-box locations, which can be found at the following businesses in our community: Freshco, Metro, Walmart, Giant Tiger.
+- You can also bring your donations to one of our many drop-box locations, which can be found at the following businesses in our community: Freshco, Metro, Walmart, Giant Tiger and Independent.
 Please make sure that donations brought to these locations are non-perishable.

 How can I make a monetary donation?